-This post is sponsored through my partnership with the Cherry Marketing Institute.
+This bodyweight workout and tart cherry recipe are sponsored through my partnership with the Cherry Marketing Institute.

 Hi friends!
 Spring is officially here, and we’re getting into that weather “sweet spot” where you can take your workout outside.
 It’s a great way to switch up your routine, and also get a little fresh air.